Development and Water

 Myths and Facts About Development

-Myth: The District is issuing new water allocations during the drought.
+Myth: The District is issuing new water allocations during a water shortage.

 Fact: No. Under the SAFE Water Supplies Ordinance, the District has not issued any new water allocations since October 2014.
 The District is not obligated to provide new water service once a water shortage emergency has been declared if a proposed project does not have a pre-existing right to receive water services.
 The District has only issued meters to projects that secured water allocations prior to October 1, 2014.

-Myth: The District can block development during the drought.
+Myth: The District can block development during a water shortage.

 Fact: Much of the current construction is for developments that secured water rights years ago, before the current drought.
 By law, the District cannot take these rights away, nor can it prevent property owners from exercising water entitlements that were approved and paid for prior to the water shortage.
 While many are frustrated to see development during a water shortage, under state law the District is obligated to provide water service to projects that have valid pre-existing water entitlements.

 Myth: The District approves development projects.